dart-lang/site-www/src/dart-2.md

    * To find occurrences of `new` and unnecessary `const`, add the rules `unnecessary_new` and `unnecessary_const` to the `linter` section of your [analysis options file][].

-Each time the SDK has a significant release, repeat the process.

 {% comment %}
 TODO: